hoast/hoastig/README.md

 * `layouts`: Handlebar layouts.
 Files should have the `.hbs` extension.
 * `partials`: Handlebar partials.
 Files should either have the `.hbs` or `.html` extension.
 * `static`: Files in this directory will be transferred over to the root of the destinations directory. `.ccs`, `.html`, and `.js` will be automatically minified.
+* `metadata.json`: A JSON file containing metadata for the layout context> The `config.json`'s metadata will be deeply assigned over this.

 > Any files put in the root of a source directory or sub directories not specified in the list above will be ignored by the program.
 This is useful for storing any `README.md` or other miscellaneous files.